userfront/toolkit/README.md

 This repo holds several different libraries.

 - `(root)` - you are here
-  - `/.github/workflows` - CI/CD scripts for all libraries.
+  - `/.github/workflows` - CI/CD scripts.
-  - `/packages` - npm packages
-    - `/toolkit-react` - the `@userfront/react` toolkit.
-This is the primary library at the moment - the other libraries depend on this one for the form UI and logic.
-      - `/.storybook` - Storybook stories for the UI components, deployed to (TODO public link)
+  - `/package` - source for the npm package
-    - `/toolkit-html` - the `@userfront/html` toolkit.
-    - `/toolkit-vue` - the `@userfront/vue` toolkit.
-  - `/sites` - standalone dev/test sites for all libraries.
+  - `/site` - standalone dev/test app for all libraries.

-    - `/toolkit-react` - standalone dev/test site for `@userfront/react`
-    - `/toolkit-html` - standalone dev/test site for `@userfront/html`
-    - `/toolkit-vue` - standalone dev/test site for `@userfront/vue`
-  - `/strings` - (TODO/FUTURE) localized strings for toolkit components
+The repo is configured as an npm workspace to enable sharing of libraries and dynamically linking the package to the dev app.

 ## Development installation and setup

 1. Clone this repo.
-2. Install the packages:
+2. Install:

-- In a new terminal, `cd packages/toolkit-react` and `npm install`

-3. Install dev/test apps:

-- In a new terminal, `cd sites/toolkit-react` and `npm install`
+- `npm install`

 4. Run dev servers:

-- In the `packages/toolkit-react` terminal, `npm run dev`
-- In the `sites/toolkit-react` terminal, `npm run dev`
+- `npm run dev`

-  - Find the link to the local dev site in the output.
-  - Dev site should hot reload on changes to the package or the site.
-Note that any flow must be restarted after changes - refresh the page to go back to the beginning.
+This will run the live dev servers for both the package and the site.

-5. Run unit tests:
+5. Run unit test:

-- In the `packages/toolkit-react` terminal, `npm run test`
+- `npm run test`

 6. Run Storybook:

-- In the `packages/toolkit-react` terminal, `npm run storybook`
+- `npm run storybook -w package`
   - Find the link to the local Storybook server in the output.
   - Storybook should hot reload on changes to the package.
 Each UI state has its own component, so changes should show immediately and shouldn't require reloading the page.